Avant-Garde Women: Eliane Brau, the Invisible Icon

 But the matter of who was “officially” in the group almost has zero meaning, what with Debord’s trigger-happy exclusions of even the most established figures.
 What is undeniable is that Eliane played a constant role in the center of it all.
 She took part in many of its founding conversations and actions.
 The group produced manifestos which she signed.
 They also made some experimental films to which she gave her labor.
 (We know this because artist Jacques Villegle mentions in his book Urbi et orbi seeing her circa 1953 as part of a Letterist film crew who had turned a miniature Paris apartment into a film studio: “…Eliane Papai, in-betweener of the moment, at the focusing screen…”)

 But let’s not kid ourselves.
 The Letterists were artists who produced almost no art – being fundamentally against it – and their films were purposefully unwatchable, designed sheerly to provoke.
-The same is true of most of their theoretical writing, and I say that as a fan.
+The same is true of most of their theoretical writing, and I say that as a fan — it’s unreadable (and I have a high tolerance for unreadability).
 Debord for instance is a well-known obscurantist, the better to frustrate critics and to claim almost any meaning from the work.
 One of Letterism’s noted achievements was “sound poetry” (breaking words back into letters, hence “Letterism”).
-But sound poetry had, in fact, been invented by the Dadaists.
+But sound poetry had, in fact, been invented before even the 1916 Dadaists.

 The famous “drifts” invented by the Letterists, including Eliane – which are presented to this day as revolutionary explorations of urban ambience – were in fact bar-crawls from café to café.
 They wanted life to be lived as art — and that life consisted almost entirely of hard, late-night drinking, animated discussions, and petty crime.
 Those were the standards of the Letterists’ pure artistic vision.